-Financially, OCF ended 2015 in a strong position and continues to thrive through increased revenues at our conference centers and generous ministry partners.
-Thank you for teaming with us in “Building Christian leaders, families, fellowships…for a lifetime.”
+Financially, OCF ended fiscal year 2018 (1 June 2017 – 31 May 2018) in a strong position and continues to thrive through increased revenues at our conference centers and generous ministry partners.
+Thank you for teaming with us in “Building Christian military leaders, families, fellowships…for a lifetime.”

 Brig Gen David B. Warner, USAF (Ret.)

 The body of OCF carries the hope of Jesus Christ into the military society through its members, programs, and small group fellowships.

 Highlights from 2017-2018

 Spring Canyon in Buena Vista, CO, and White Sulphur Springs in Manns Choice, PA, combined for approximately 24,087 camper days from June 2017-May 2018.
 These centers are two of OCF’s primary training grounds for those who live, work, and minister in the military society.